 Where: Aqtobe, KAZAKHSTAN

 After finishing the first grade I moved to Aktjubinsk (now Aktobe) where my family received two-bedroom apartment (in US standards it would be 1-bedroom condo).
-At that time people in the USSR could get an apartment to live at no charge although waiting in the queue to receive the free living place could take several years and, in some extreme cases, decades.
-Both parents worked in building sector and it helped them to get the apartment within three years.
+At that time people in the USSR could get an apartment to live at no charge.
+Downside was a long queue to receive that kind of living place.
+In depends on the location and profession and, in some cases, people waited decades to receive the free condo.
+My parents worked in a house construction industry and that helped them to get the flat within three years.

 Injury